Patrick Carnegy, 15th Earl of Northesk

+Early life and education

+Northesk is the son of The Reverend Canon Patrick Charles Alexander Carnegy and Joyce Eleanor Townsley.
+He is an agnatic descendant of David Carnegie, 2nd Earl of Northesk, and inherited the earldom on the deaths of both his eighth cousin twice removed, Alexander Robert Macrae Carnegie, in 2001; and his eighth cousin once removed, David Carnegie, 14th Earl of Northesk, on 28 March 2010.

+Northesk was educated at Rugby School and Trinity Hall, Cambridge, matriculating in 1960.

+Career

-As a broadcaster he was a regular contributor in the 1970s and 1980s to BBC Radio 4's arts magazine Kaleidoscope.
-Contributions to Radio 3 have included documentaries on Thomas Mann, Kafka, the Barenboim/Kupfer Ring at Bayreuth (1988), and the first assessment of the Ring on DVD for CD Review (2008) Radio 3's CD Review.
+Northesk was assistant editor of The Times Literary Supplement (TLS) between 1969 and 1978.
+As a broadcaster, he was a regular contributor in the 1970s and 1980s to the BBC Radio 4 arts magazine Kaleidoscope.
+Contributions to BBC Radio 3 have included documentaries on Thomas Mann, Franz Kafka, the Barenboim/Kupfer Ring at Bayreuth (1988), and the first assessment of the Ring on DVD for CD Review (2008) Radio 3's CD Review.
 For television he contributed to BBC 2's documentary film Wagner in the Great Composers series (1998).

 In 1988 he was invited by Jeremy Isaacs to create the post of Dramaturg (literary and repertory adviser) at the Royal Opera House.
 There he initiated a programme of lectures, study days and other events open to all.
 He was awarded a Leverhulme Research Fellowship (1994–1996).

 He was a founding member of the Bayreuth International Arts Centre and served on the BBC Central Music Advisory Committee (1986–1989) and on the BBC General Advisory Council (1990–1996).

-Lord Northesk is an agnatic descendant of David Carnegie, 2nd Earl of Northesk.
-He inherited the earldom on the death of his eighth cousin once removed, David Carnegie, 14th Earl of Northesk, on 28 March 2010.